alictai/comp20-atai/mspacman/README.txt

 ------------------------------
 Acknowledgements
 ------------------------------
-I used http://creativejs.com/2012/01/day-11-sprite-sheets/ to look up how to use sprite sheets.
+How to use sprite sheets - http://creativejs.com/2012/01/day-11-sprite-sheets/ How to link to an external javascript file - http://www.quackit.com/javascript/
+	tutorial/external_javascript_file.cfm

 ------------------------------
 Hours Spent: 7:47pm -